borttappat/dotfiles/README.md

 # Dotfiles!

+## NOTE

+This repo is currently somewhat deprecated.
+I'm using this configuration on and off inside NixOS VMs on non-NixOS machines, as I've migrated over to [Hydrix](https://github.com/borttappat/Hydrix) as my main setup.
+I've kept some of the files I used in this setup over there, but I've switched to Hyprland as a WM instead of i3.
+Most other setups(vim, fish, zathura plus a few others) are the same across both setup otherwise.
+Feel free to check out `Hydrix`, I currently have no plans to update this repo, other making it more VM-friendly that it already is.

 ![screenshot](misc/screenshot.png)

 This repository contains my personal dotfiles for NixOS.
 It's a comprehensive setup that I use across multiple machines, with a focus on automation, customization, and a streamlined workflow for development and pentesting.